fenguoerbian/notes/readme.md

 - MDD concept in testing

-- Some Bayesian concepts, such as posterior distribution and posterior predictive distribution
+- Some Bayesian concepts, such as posterior distribution and prior/posterior predictive distribution

 - conditional power